ben-grande/qusal/salt/qubes-builder/README.md

 Setting the Disposable VM  to Dom0 works because it will use the `default_dispvm` preference of `qubes-builder`, which is `dvm-qubes-builder`.

+### Update repository safely

-If you need to pull new commits, a set of trusted keys is present in `/home/user/.gnupg/qubes-builder`.
-By default, the provided gitconfig verifies merges, so pulling new commits will do signature verification of `FETCH_HEAD`:
+If you need to pull new commits, set `GNUPGHOME` to `/home/user/.gnupg/qubes-builder`, the provided gitconfig enforces signature verification on git merges:
 ```sh
 GNUPGHOME="$HOME/.gnupg/qubes-builder" git pull
 Commit 7c37bb7 has a good GPG signature by Frédéric Pierret (fepitre)
 <frederic.pierret@qubes-os.org>
 ...
 ```

-There are no further modifications needed to comply with this package.
-Consult upstream documentation on how to use the Qubes OS Builder V2.